 The final step towards the final product is the linking of the parts created separately; ox bone, metal base, and other gemstones.
 For joining all these parts, a special ancient glue, “The Peeling Berry Glue,” is used.
 Spelled as ‘Piling’ in Bali, it is known as Abrus in English.
 It is a most toxic berry.
 This glue has been used for thousands of years in jewelry making.
 One berry is used at a time.
 The hard-outer layer of the berry is peeled and is mashed up into glue with silver shavings.
 To make it a single piece, the glued product is soldered by heat.
 The final addition is the gemstone setting.
 It must be done manually to avoid any damage to the carved bone or other gemstones.

 What makes this collection special?

-As the complete process is done manually, mass production of the Bali Princess jewelry is impossible, making them unique in every way.
+As the complete process is done manually, mass production of the Bali Legacy Collection is impossible, making them unique in every way.
 The workmanship of Bali jewelry is known worldwide.
-These designs can be produced only by a small percentage of silver-smiths, which are highly skilled.
+These designs can be produced only by a small percentage of silver-smiths, who are highly skilled.
 So, every piece from this gorgeous collection is a collector’s item.

-What inspires you most about Bali Goddess Collection?
+What inspires you most about Bali Legacy Collection?